Data sources, definitions and methodology

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact us" to request a format other than those available.

 This annual sample survey collects data required to produce economic statistics for the Consulting Services industry in Canada.

 Data collected from businesses are aggregated with information from other sources to produce official estimates of national and provincial economic production for this industry.

 Survey estimates are made available to businesses, governments, investors, associations, and the public.
 The data are used to monitor industry growth, measure performance, and make comparisons to other data sources to better understand this industry.

-The target population consists of all establishments classified to the Performing arts industry, (NAICS 711111, 711112, 711120, 711130, and 711190) according to the North American Industry Classification System (NAICS) during the reference year.
+The target population consists of all establishments classified to the Consulting Services industry (NAICS 5416) according to the North American Industry Classification System (NAICS) during the reference year.
 This industry comprises establishments primarily engaged in providing a range of consulting services, such as management, environmental, scientific and technical consulting services.